tedjanton/VJDJ/wiki/frontend-routes.md

 ## ```/```
-* Welcome page with a background image
+* Welcome page with a background image and welcome message
 * Buttons to sign-in/create account in nav bar

 ## ```/login```